Spencer Steer Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.
+- The Blue Jays have a 3.70 team ERA that ranks first across all league pitching staffs.

-- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.71).
+- The Blue Jays rank 17th in baseball in home runs surrendered (149 total, 1.2 per game).

-- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (148 total, 1.2 per game).
+- The lefty's most recent time out came on Sunday against the Chicago Cubs, when he threw five innings, surrendering no earned runs while giving up two hits.

-- His last time out was on Saturday against the Chicago Cubs, when the right-hander tossed six innings, surrendering four earned runs while giving up four hits.
+- In three games this season, the 36-year-old has a 2.57 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.